-Wireless communication devices may be brought to school, but must be out of sight in your locker and kept in an "off" mode while on the school property during regular school hours.
+Wireless communication devices may be brought to school but must be out of sight in your locker and kept in an "off" mode while on the school property during regular school hours.
 Use of a wireless communication device may include the imposition of criminal penalties if the device is used in a criminal act.
 (Any student who chooses to bring a wireless communication device to school shall do so at his or her own risk.)

 2.24 Failure to Adhere to Safety Considerations on School Bus: Failure to adhere to expected school bus safety considerations and rules including, but are not limited to, failure to remain seated, disorder including yelling on the bus, profanity usage, disputes (arguments, pushing, shoving), horseplay, playing loud music, not sitting in assigned seat or with legs in aisle, throwing items on the bus, spitting out of the bus window, boarding or attempting to board a school bus other than the one to which the student is assigned, boarding or departing a school bus at a location other than assigned pick-up or drop-off bus stop without prior school administration permission, yelling out of the bus and making any gesture to others outside of the bus that may be considered offensive to decency or common propriety.
 This includes disrespect towards the adult driver or attendant or any behavior that may cause a distraction to the driver while the bus is in route.

-A student who boards or attempts to board a school bus other than the one to which the student is assigned pick-up or drop-off bus stop without prior school administration permission to the driver while the bus is in route.
-A student who boards or attempts to board a school bus other than the one to which the student is assigned or who boards or departs a school bus at a location other than assigned pick-up or drop-off bus stop without prior school administration permission permission is considered to be a 2.24 Code of Student Conduct offense and subject to formal disciplinary action.
+A student who boards or attempts to board a school bus other than the one to which the student is assigned or who boards or departs a school bus at a location other than assigned pick-up or drop-off bus stop without prior school administration permission is considered to be a 2.24 Code of Student Conduct offense and subject to formal disciplinary action.